Friday 17 May 1940

 |Belgian Army ACG-1 tank 829, knocked out on 17th May 1940 at Kapelle-op-den-Bos.|

 The German OKW (military high command) is increasingly agitated at the panzer divisions heading toward the channel without waiting for the infantry.
-Many of the top general are infantry officers who do not understand or appreciate fluid battles.
-In addition, and more importantly, Hitler gets nervous and throws tantrums about the danger of armour advancing beyond the infantry.
-General Jodl notes in his diary that Hitler is "nervous and irritable - terrified by success, fearful of collapse."
+Many of the top generals are infantry officers who do not understand or appreciate fluid battles.
+In addition, and more importantly, Hitler gets nervous and throws tantrums about the danger of armor advancing beyond the infantry.
+General Jodl notes in his diary that Hitler is "nervous and irritable - terrified by success, fearful of a collapse."

 General Paul Ludwig Ewald von Kleist issues (another) stop order and holds a dramatic meeting with General Guderian.
 Guderian resigns, and von Kleist accepts the resignation.
 General Gerd von Rundstedt, though, who was one of the original advocates of the Fall Gelb plan, steps in.
 He reinstates Guderian.
 Guderian is allowed to continue his "reconnaissance in force," and he maintains the farce by purposefully understating the extent of his troops' advance in reports to his superiors.

 As shown in several actions, the French tanks are of high quality.
 More investment in them and less in the Maginot Line might have made more sense in the pre-war years.
 While strong, however, they have the odd weakness of having a limited range.
 Many French tanks are rendered useless to operations when they simply run out of gas while assembling for battle.

 The Dash to the Channel by General Guderian's XIX Corps and General Hoth's forces, led by General Erwin Rommel's 7th "Ghost" Panzer Division, is proceeding at full speed.